docker/model-runner/ai/gemma3n.md

 Gemma 3n models are designed for:

 - **Text generation:** Compose poems, code, scripts, summaries, and more.
 - **Conversational AI:** Power virtual agents and customer service assistants.
-- **Multimodal data extraction:** Understand and summarize image, audio, and video content.
 - **Text summarization:** Generate concise overviews of articles, papers, or transcripts.
 - **Language learning:** Provide grammar suggestions and writing feedback.
 - **Educational research:** Assist with data analysis, question answering, and exploration of multilingual resources.